What is decentralized finance (DeFi)?

 Certain decentralized applications require that real-world data be connected to the blockchain.
 For example, prediction markets treat real-world events, such as elections, as financial products and require the real-world data to be stored on-chain for funds to be released to those who predicted the results.

-An oracle connects the blockchain to the outside world.
+An oracle connects the blockchain to the outside world — or to other chains.
 They are often used to send real-world data to the blockchain but can also send data from the blockchain to the real world.
 In most cases, software oracles that connect to public APIs are used.
-In some cases, hardware oracles with physical sensors are used to determine things like wind speed.
+In some cases, hardware oracles with physical sensors are used to determine things like wind speed to allow smart contracts to be executed.

-To weed out “bad data,” protocols often utilize consensus oracles.
+To weed out “bad data,” protocols often use consensus oracles.
 These oracles aggregate data from various sources and use a consensus mechanism to reach a single data point.

 DeFi lending and borrowing